isurfer21/qot/README.md

 ## Introduction

 QoT (Query over Table) is a powerful command-line tool that allows you to query data from tables or sheets.
-With QoT, you can easily filter, sort, and display data from CSV, TSV, PSV, HTML, JSON, and YAML files.
+With QoT, you can easily filter & sort data from a CSV file and display the result in any of these supported formats: CSV, TSV, PSV, HTML table, JSON, YAML, ASCII grid table, Markdown table, or borderless table (default).

 QoT is designed to be easy to use and provides a wide range of options for customizing your queries.
 Whether you're a data analyst looking to quickly extract insights from large datasets or a developer looking to integrate QoT into your workflow, QoT has something to offer.